sidahmedbenkhaoua/traffic-analysis/README.md

 # traffic-analysis
-this is repository for trafic-analysis for start projet import it and build with maven backage
+this is repository for trafic-analysis for start projet import it and build with maven package